Adam-Mathew-Duke/Python-Portfolio/Readme.md

 ### Card Suits - Volume 2 ([View Code](https://github.com/Adam-Mathew-Duke/Python-portfolio/blob/main/Card%20Suits%20-%20Version%202))
 + An Aphasia memory exercise using playing card suits
 + Adds GUI support witih tkinter
-+ Program goals: aid in memory improvemnt, simple to use
++ GOAL: aid in memory improvemnt, simple to use
++ PLANS: add better choice validation and feedback for the user

 Function to display a new card (ASCII Symbol) on the screen:
 ```